-Zakiya Brown, Ed.D.
-Vice President of Students Affairs
+Stevie L. Lawrence, Ph.D.
+Provost & Vice President for Academic Affairs

 Jennifer R. Benne, Ph.D.

 Dean of Graduate and Extended Studies

 FOREWORD

 The Lincoln University Graduate Bulletin is published every two years, effective from the beginning of a fall semester to the end of a summer session; and contains the academic regulations and degree requirements of the University.
 It also serves as a guide to the academic programs of the University and is intended to assist students in the selection of their programs of study.
 The information contained in this publication is current and accurate at the time of printing.
 However, because changes in economic conditions and/or student program needs may occur at any time within the two-year period, Lincoln University reserves the right to adjust fee schedules, admission requirements, academic policies, curricula, and other institutional regulations and requirements as necessary and to discontinue or change programs listed in the Lincoln University Graduate Bulletin and to cancel any class listed in a Schedule of Courses.
 Students will be notified of changes through office and departmental correspondence and/or institutional postings.